 - May lead to sensitivity with continued use.

-- Increases risk of blemishes or sensitivity flare-ups.
+- Increases risk of blemishes.

 How to Use Them Safely: